aurelia/aurelia.github.io/content/blog/2024/12/20/new-aurelia-website.md

 ## Explore the New Aurelia

 The new Aurelia website is live, and we’re excited for you to see it.
 Visit the site, dive into the blog, and let us know what you think.
-This is just the beginning—2025 is going to be a big year for Aurelia.
+This is just the beginning, 2025 and beyond is going to be a big year for Aurelia.

 Stay tuned for the detailed **Aurelia 2 roadmap post**, coming imminently.

+P.S.
+If you notice any issues, please let us know by opening an issue on the [GitHub repository](https://github.com/aurelia/website).